2 former DCFS employees involved with AJ Freund case arrested, charged

 The McHenry County Sheriff’s Office said Andrew Polovin and McHenry County board member Carlos Acosta were both in custody as of Thursday evening.

-According to the Daily Herald, they were both charged with two felony counts each of endangering the life of a child and one felony count of reckless conduct.
+Both were charged with two felony counts each of endangering the life of a child and one felony count of reckless conduct.

 AJ died in April of 2019 after being tortured and beaten by his parents, who then buried his body and told police he was missing.